jonnonz1/nz-statute-book/acts/public/2004/corrections-act-2004.md

     (h) the Human Rights Commission; or
     (i) the Independent Police Conduct Authority; or (j) the Privacy Commissioner; or
-    (k) a national preventive mechanism (as defined in section 16 of the Crimes of Torture Act 1989)
+    (k) a national preventive mechanism (as defined in section 16 of the Crimes of Torture Act 1989); or (l) the Inspector-General of Defence
   - **Ombudsman** includes any employee of the Office of the Ombudsmen
   - **person under control or supervision** means—
     (a) a prisoner: